solvej-jaeger/Reanalysis_Staub_2024/README.md

-# Reanalysis of The Function/Content Word Distinction and Eye Movements in Reading (Staub, 2024)
+# Reanalysis of Staub's (2024) Experiment 1

 ## Overview
-This repository contains the analysis scripts and results for the reanalysis of [Study Title], a psycholinguistic study originally conducted by [Original Authors].
+This repository contains the analysis scripts and results for the reanalysis of [The Function/Content Word Distinction and Eye Movements in Reading], a study originally conducted by [Adrian Staub].
 The reanalysis was performed using R and is documented in an R Markdown file.

 ## Contents
 - `reanalysis.Rmd` – The R Markdown file containing the reanalysis script.